ourwarcaya/PropelProject/README.md

 ## Citations
 ### Kaggle Dataset
-The csv file used for data visualizion was acquired from Kaggle, a data science community providing data sets for mahcine learning models and interaction between programming affiliated scientists.
+The csv file used for data visualizion was acquired from Kaggle, a data science community providing data sets for machine learning models and interaction between programming affiliated scientists.

 https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset?resource=download